 “Covered Service” means:

 - Instances hosted as part of the Google Compute Engine Service.

 - Load balancing as part of the Google Compute Engine Service.

-- For Instances: Loss of external connectivity and/or persistent disk access for all running Instances that are hosted across two or more zones combined with the inability to launch replacement Instances in any zone.
+- For Instances: Loss of external connectivity or persistent disk access for all running Instances that are hosted across two or more zones in the same region combined with the inability to launch replacement Instances in any zone in that region.

 For load balancing: Loss of external connectivity (via the external IP addresses associated with load balancing forwarding rules with all Healthy Backend Instances) due to the failure of Google’s systems.

-“Downtime Period” means a period of five consecutive minutes of Downtime.
+“Downtime Period” means a period of one or more consecutive minutes of Downtime.
 Partial minutes or Intermittent Downtime for a period of less than one minute will not be counted towards any Downtime Periods.